marcuschan3-art/alarm-clock/README.md

 Planning: I want square alarm clock but with rounded edges.
 I want it to find the current time and display it.

-Planned wiring (The wires are straight becuase the wires would've crossed due to my horrible drawing skills)
+Planned wiring (The wires are straight becuase I suck at drawing)

 <img width="954" height="696" alt="Screenshot 2026-07-09 at 4 00 27 PM" src="https://github.com/user-attachments/assets/e7870747-5ae9-46db-a16c-884688dd0361" />